woman mixing food in mixing bowl on top of butcher block countertop

 How do you sanitize butcher block?

-You most likely only need to sanitize your butcher block counters once a week.
+It's a good idea to sanitize your butcher block counters at least once a week.

-To start, grab an empty spray bottle and add distilled white vinegar or pick up a premade bottle of natural cleaning vinegar that has even more sanitizing properties.
+To start, grab an empty spray bottle and add distilled white vinegar or pick up a pre-mixed bottle of natural cleaning vinegar that has even more sanitizing properties.

 Spray the vinegar on the entire surface and leave it for at least 10 minutes.
 Then, wipe up with a dry microfiber cloth.